seyhankhan/nearby-nhs-vaccine-appt-finder/README.md

 For if you can't seem to find a vaccine appt near ya.

-Leave this running in the background and it'll find a vaccine appoinment place down the road, in like 2 minutes.
+Leave this running in the background and it'll find a vaccine appointment place down the road, in like 2 minutes.

 ### What he do tho
 It fills in the entire [NHS Vaccine Booking form](https://www.nhs.uk/book-a-coronavirus-vaccination) and checks for nearby appointments every 3 seconds.
 Alerts you with text-to-speech.